Santander bank plans to list part of Mexico unit

-MADRID/MEXICO CITY Spain's Banco Santander (SAN.MC) said on Thursday it will register plans in coming days to list up to 25 percent of its Mexican unit in what could be the country's largest ever initial public offering.
+MADRID Banco Santander (SAN.MC) said on Thursday it will register plans in coming days to list part of its Mexican unit in what could be the Latin American country's largest ever initial public offering.

-In documents filed with the Mexican stock exchange, the bank gave no price range for the offer but sources told Thomson Reuters' IFR that Santander Mexico's IPO could range between $3 billion and $4 billion.
+Sources told Thomson Reuters' IFR that Santander Mexico's IPO could range between $3 billion (1 billion pounds) and $4 billion.

 The euro zone's biggest bank, which is battling recession at home and a debt crisis that is spreading across the common currency bloc, has multiple operations in Latin America.

-Santander will sell close to 25 percent of its Mexican unit, with just over 6 percent being sold in Mexico and 18.7 percent abroad, according to a filing with Mexico's stock exchange.

-The bank said in a statement issued in Madrid it would retain a majority stake.
+The bank said in a statement it had not yet decided how much of the Mexican business to list but would in any case retain a majority stake.
+IFR said a realistic float would be close to 25 percent.

 It will list the shares on the Mexico City and New York stock exchanges, and will market the offering jointly with its Santusa Holding subsidiary.